 Because it never told me no or refused to spend time with me.

-Because it would make me feel a little better, or atleast for a bit.
+Because it would make me feel a little better, or at least for a bit.

 Feeling more shame and more guilt, tasting the false victory of being “skinny” for just a short bit of time.
-I would soon find myself back to the size, weight and shame I had stared with.
+I would soon find myself back to the size, weight and shame I had started with.